Content Moderation: The harrowing, traumatizing job that left many African data workers with mental health issues and drug dependency

 Content moderators risk their lives to train AI machines and algorithms, yet are only compensated with low pay and poor working conditions and are left with mental health issues and addiction problems.
 Such issues are critical as these jobs destroy many young lives.
 A goal of this report is to influence new policy frameworks regarding data work and content moderation.
 The rights of these unprotected and vulnerable data workers should be acknowledged, and governments and lawmakers should stop their exploitation through big tech companies.

 The issues faced by content moderators are not often discussed, in part because tech companies hire people through intermediaries and require secrecy.
 Many data workers either work through freelance contractors (agents who assign small tasks to freelance workers for a small fee) or are hired by subcontractors.
 This is all by design, as it ensures that the real clients – big tech companies – have no direct contact with the workers and are therefore not held responsible for any damages.
 Working as a content moderator for two years and later being laid off by the subcontractor, I witnessed this firsthand.
 After my redundancy notice, there was no one responsible for the psychological trauma I was going through.
-I wanted to address this issue
+I wanted to address this issue.

 I joined the Data Workers’ Inquiry project to have conversations with other data workers.
 I distilled a list of issues related to the working conditions and the ways giant tech companies are exploiting workers knowingly for profit and the advancement of AI.
 In addition, I advocate for creating awareness on the job, increasing transparency for people who want to become content moderators, and working towards more acknowledgment of the heroic act of risking one’s mental health to keep the community safe from harmful and dangerous content online.
 Our role of keeping platforms free of harmful content should be, at the very least, acknowledged.